Schwab-TD Ameritrade deal shows Trump rule-easing boon for financial M&A

 “We could see some policymakers question the resulting company’s growth in assets under management, but my sense is that overall interest in the deal will be low in Washington,” said Isaac Boltansky, director of policy research at Washington-based Compass Point Research & Trading.

-Just two days ago the Fed approved the $28 billion marriage of BB&T Corp (BBT.N) and SunTrust (STI.N), quickly sealing the biggest bank tie-up since the 2007-2009 financial crisis.
-In March, the Fed approved U.S. regional bank Fifth Third Bancorp’s (FITB.O) purchase of smaller rival MB Financial Inc MBFI.O for $4.7 billion.
+Just two days ago the Fed approved the $28 billion marriage of BB&T Corp and SunTrust, quickly sealing the biggest bank tie-up since the 2007-2009 financial crisis.
+In March, the Fed approved U.S. regional bank Fifth Third Bancorp’s purchase of smaller rival MB Financial Inc for $4.7 billion.

 Last December, the Fed quickly approved two of the largest bank mergers of the year, Cadence Bancorp’s merger with State Bank Financial Corporation and Synovus Financial Corp’s merger with FCB Financial Holdings.